top of page

 Get Help Using Technology

 When integrating technology into your instruction, it is important to know where to go for help.
-To this end, we offer information on Technology Support at the Bloomberg School of Public Health.
+To this end, we offer information on Technology Support at the Bloomberg School of Public Health on the page linked above.